-- 1. Will be required to audit each year's accounts and present a report upon them to the Annual General Meeting. - 2.
-May be required by the President to audit the Association 's accounts for any period within their tenure of office at any date and make a report to the Committee.
+1. Will be required to audit each year's accounts and present a report upon them to the Annual General Meeting.
+2. May be required by the President to audit the Association 's accounts for any period within their tenure of office at any date and make a report to the Committee.

-- a) The financial year shall be from 1st January to 31st December of each year.
+c) The financial year shall be from 1st January to 31st December of each year.

-5. MANAGEMENT COMMITTEE
+4. ELECTION PROCESS OF MANAGEMENT COMMITTEE